techwinder/flow5/README.md

 # flow5
-flow5 is version 7 of the legacy project xflr5.
+flow5 is a potential flow solver with built-in pre- and post- processing functionalities.
+Its purpose is to make preliminary designs of wings, planes, hydrofoils and sails reliable, fast and user-friendly.

-It is set to become FOSS on January 1st, 2026.
+It is version 7 of the legacy project xflr5.